 A simple mastectomy involves removing the entire mammary gland.

-A complete unilateral mastectomy involves removing all five mammary glands on one side of the body, usually including the lymph nodes.
+In more serious cases, a complete unilateral mastectomy is necessary.
+It involves removing all five mammary glands on one side of the body, usually including the lymph nodes.

-In addition, post-surgical radiation may sometimes be necessary to help reduce local recurrence.
+In addition, the dog may need post-surgical radiation to help reduce local recurrence.

 Use of chemotherapy is largely for minimizing the spread of cancerous cells to the lungs.

 Prognosis depends on the size and type of the tumor.
 Benign tumors are usually curable.

 Small malignant tumors (less than one inch across) also have a favorable prognosis.